pdf-association/pdf-cos-syntax/README.md

 ## Learning PDF

 Although PDF files are technically binary, when first learning PDF or when manually creating targeted test files it is convenient to use  "pure text" PDF files.
-As a result it is more productive to have a modern development/IDE environment with features such as syntax highlighting, folding, Intellisense, Go To definition, find all references, snippet insertion, etc.
+As a result it is helpful to have a modern development/IDE environment with features such as syntax highlighting, folding, Intellisense, Go To definition, find all references, snippet insertion, auto-indenting, auto-closing, etc.

 A minimal PDF only requires binary bytes (>127) for the 4-bytes of the binary marker comment in the 2nd line of the file.
 When chosen carefully, this sequence of bytes can avoid confusion by VSCode, even if the display is not correct.
 The following 5 byte sequence meets the PDF requirement to have a comment (`%` = 0x25) followed by 4 bytes all above 0x7F (>127) while also being valid 2-byte UTF-8 sequences - as a result VSCode will _**only display 2 characters representing the 4 binary bytes in the PDF!**_:

 - In binary (hex values):  `25 C2 A9 C2 A9`
 - As shown in VSCode (as UTF-8): `%©©`

-If saved from VSCode, this will remain valid and thus is highly recommended for PDF created with VSCode
+If saved from VSCode, this will remain valid and thus is **highly recommended** for PDF files created with VSCode.

 All other binary data, such as images or Unicode sequences, can be encoded using `ASCIIHexDecode` or `ASCII85Decode` filters, hex strings, literal string escape sequences, name object hex codes, etc. To assist with visualizing  whitespace and any non-printable control bytes, it is **strongly recommended** to enable both "Render whitespace" and "Render Control Characters" via the View \| Appearance... submenu.